fabiosegundo/TestsStandFor8086/README.md

 Program under GNU GPL v3 license.

 Two implementations are available:
- - Compiled with MinWGC in wxDev with wx window library.
+ - Compiled with MingWGCC in wxDev with wx window library.
  - Compiled with MS Visual C in MS Visual Studio Express 2004.

 See EMU8086 documentation to know how to emulate communication with the device.